Saisrinivas-kamakoti/portfolio-saisrinivaskamakoti/README.md

 # 📁 Saisrinivas Kamakoti — Analytics Portfolio

-> A collection of data science, machine learning, and business analytics projects with a focus on finance, pricing intelligence, and data-driven decision making.
+> A collection of data science, machine learning, and business analytics projects with a focus on finance, sports analytics, and data-driven decision making.

 ---